williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation post /oauth2/v1/token %}

 The API returns Access Tokens, ID Tokens, and Refresh Tokens, depending on the request parameters.

+>Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.

 #### Request Parameters